-If someone has acted inappropriately towards you online you can report it to CEOP (Child Exploitation and Online Protection Centre) by clicking on this button.
+If someone has acted inappropriately towards your child online you can report it to CEOP (Child Exploitation and Online Protection Centre) by clicking this link.

 Safeguarding Policies & Procedures

 Policies related to safeguarding can be viewed and/or downloaded from The Safeguarding Children website on the Policies page.
 These policies are updated regularly and used by Sheffield schools.
 Alternatively, you can download the full set of their policies which we adopt below:

 Malin Bridge Primary’s own policy and procedure information can be downloaded here:

 You may also find the following leaflets, produced by the Sheffield Safeguarding Children Board, useful: